 Eat less foods with added sugar, salt and bad fats

 - Cut down on unhealthy fats like saturated and trans fats which can raise cholesterol levels.
-These can be found in foods such as fatty and processed meats, chicken skin, butter, ghee, cream and hard cheeses, pies, pastries, biscuits, crackers, fast foods and deep-fried potato or slap chips.
+These can be found in foods such as fatty and processed meats, chicken skin, butter, ghee, cream and hard cheeses, pies, pastries, biscuits, crackers, fast and deep-fried foods.

 - Limit added sugars such as sweets, chocolates, and especially sugary drinks such as soda’s, fruit juices and flavoured water as they provide empty-kilojoules and contribute to weight gain.

 - Cut down on sodium and salt.
 A high salt intake is linked to high blood pressure.
 Reduce your salt intake to no more than 5g (1 teaspoon) of salt, from all sources, a day:

 - Reduce the salt added to your food during cooking and at the table.